Guidelines for listing skill standards on the Directory of Assessment and Skill Standards

 Skill standards are defined in the Education and Training Act 2020 as:

-In simple terms, skill standards are the building blocks of vocational qualifications and other qualifications and credentials, including those developed by NZQA.
+Skill standards are the building blocks of qualifications and credentials.

 Learning outcomes in skill standards provide: